j0lly/Odin/README.md

 ===

 This is a simple Open DNS crawler that aim to surf the net and find open dns resolvers

+The package include a cli for simple scans and a simple flask webapp; in both cases the tool provides options to store the results into DynamoDB (also locally) and retrieve aggregated / historical data.

+The application is multi threaded: be wise when using 10k thread to spawn connections into the wild :p

 ## Dependencies

 Python 3.x